wallarm/product-documentation/docs/4.6/fast/operations/copy-testrun.md

 ##  Copying a Test Run via an API

-To copy and execute a test run, issue this API call:
+To copy and execute a test run, send the POST request to the URL `https://us1.api.wallarm.com/v1/test_run`:

-{% api "Copy test run", method="POST", url="https://us1.api.wallarm.com/v1/test_run" %}

 --8<-- "../include/fast/operations/api-copy-testrun.md"

-{% endapi %}

 If the request to the API server is successful, you will be presented with the server’s response.
 The response provides useful information, including: